Frequently Asked Questions

 16. What are the dressing and wound care services?

-We have a working group set up to review issues around technology and how we can best utilise advancements in technology alongside healthcare
+Yes, we recognise that technology plays a vital role in developing healthcare and as such we have a working group set up to review issues around technology and how we can best utilise advancements in technology alongside healthcare.

 No. The CCG is fulfilling its role to review and redesign services to meet the needs of patients and our proposal is about simplifying our local system to help people make the right choice.

-21. Do you have enough GPs and nurses to offer the extended 8am-8pm appointments?
+24. Do you have enough GP’s and nurses to offer the extended 8am-8pm appointments?